 Why is MAGI important?

-Spend some time researching if you qualify for any of these tax benefits, including these lesser-known tax credits to improve your return, based on MAGI:
+The significance of your additional MAGI determines your eligibility for certain tax benefits.
+Spend some time researching if you qualify for any of these these lesser-known tax credits to increase your refund, based on MAGI:

 - Roth IRA eligibility if you’re within the income threshold